|

 attention.

-Does it mean that they’re actually racist?
-Probably not.
-Wasn’t Paris
+mean they’re actually racist?

 dating a black